capslock/stable-diffusion-bot/crates/comfyui-api/README.md

 ## Usage

-See `examples/simple.rs` for a full-featured usage example.
+See `examples/simple.rs` for a full-featured usage example of the low-level API.
+See `examples/comfy.rs` for an example of using the higher-level Comfy API.

 ## License